 The Practice Direction Pre-Action Conduct and Protocols (the Practice Direction) sets out the conduct usually expected of parties prior to the issue of proceedings.
 It includes provisions that will apply in all cases, but is specifically stated to apply if none of the other more specific protocols are relevant to your claim (see para 2 of the Practice Direction).
 For further information, see Practice Note: Pre-action behaviour in non-protocol cases—Practice Direction Pre-Action Conduct and Protocols.

 For details of all the pre-action protocols, see Practice Note: The pre-action protocols and when they apply.
 If your claim falls within one of the specific protocols you should also consider any provisions on compliance within that specific protocol.

 The court will take into account non-compliance with a relevant pre-action protocol or the Practice Direction when giving directions for the management of proceedings (see CPR 3.1(4)–(6)) and when making orders for costs (see CPR 44.2(5)(a)).
-The court will consider whether the parties have complied in substance with the terms of the relevant pre-action protocol or the Practice Direction and is not likely to be concerned with minor or technical infringements, especially when the matter is urgent (for example an application for
+The court will consider whether the parties have complied in substance with the terms of the relevant pre-action protocol or the Practice Direction

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 What is rescission of a contract?The remedy of rescission is available to a party whose consent, in entering into a contract, has been invalidated in some way:•the effect of rescinding a contract is to extinguish it and restore the parties to their pre-contractual positions•the main grounds of